hypervel/hypervel.org/docs/docs/migrations.md

 $table->dropForeign('posts_user_id_foreign');
 ```

 Alternatively, you may pass an array containing the column name that holds the foreign key to the `dropForeign` method.
-The array will be converted to a foreign key constraint name using Laravel Hyperf's constraint naming conventions:
+The array will be converted to a foreign key constraint name using Hypervel's constraint naming conventions:

 ```php
 $table->dropForeign(['user_id']);